gadianton/so4t_api_import/README.md

 Impersonation functionality is not enabled by default and requires opening a ticket with support@stackoverflow.com.
 It also requires a user account with admin privilege, but to configure and to use the impersonation functionality of this API script.

 Adding the `--impersonate` argument to the basic usage of the script allows you to leverage the impersonation functionality.
 To do so, you'll need to use a CSV format with columns to contain to the account IDs of users to impersonate.
-Please the the Templates directory.
+Please see the [CSV Templates](https://github.com/jklick-so/so4t_api_import/tree/main/CSV%20Templates) directory and use the CSV files with the 'impersonation' prefix.

 ## Known limitations and considerations